vboyev-MSFT/defender-docs/defender-endpoint/behavior-monitor-macos.md

 - The device must be explicitly enrolled into the preview.

-Instructions
+### Instructions

-Step 1) E-mail us with information about your Microsoft Defender for Endpoint (MDE) OrgID where you would like to have Network Real-Time Inspection (NRI) for macOS enabled.
+1. E-mail us at `NRIonMacOS@microsoft.com` with information about your Microsoft Defender for Endpoint OrgID where you would like to have Network Real-Time Inspection (NRI) for macOS enabled.

-Important
-In order to evaluate network response inspection (NRI) for macOS, please send email to "NRIonMacOS@microsoft.comNRIonMacOS@microsoft.com" with your MDE Org ID.
-We will enable the feature on your tenant per request basis.
+   In order to evaluate NRI for macOS, please send email to `NRIonMacOS@microsoft.com`.
+Include your Defender for Endpoint Org ID.
+We are enabling this feature on a per-request basis for each tenant.

-Step 2) Enable Behavior Monitoring if not already enabled
+2. Using Terminal, enable Behavior Monitoring if it's not already enabled:

-Terminal
-sudo mdatp config behavior-monitoring --value enabled
+   `sudo mdatp config behavior-monitoring --value enabled`

-Step 3) Enable Network Protection in block mode for macOS
+3. Using Terminal, enable Network Protection in block mode for macOS:

-Terminal
-sudo mdatp config network-protection enforcement-level --value block
+   `sudo mdatp config network-protection enforcement-level --value block`

-Step 4) Enable Network Real-Time Inspection (NRI) for macOS
+4. Using Terminal, enable Network Real-Time Inspection (NRI) for macOS:

-Terminal
-sudo mdatp network-protection remote-settings-override set --value "{\"enableNriMpengineMetadata\" : true}"
+   `sudo mdatp network-protection remote-settings-override set --value "{\"enableNriMpengineMetadata\" : true}"`

 ## Frequently Asked Questions (FAQ)